-This is what a provider charges you when you use your credit card to borrow.
+The interest rate is what a provider charges you when you use your credit card to borrow.
+If you are unclear about your interest rate, check your credit card statement or contact your lender.

-For example, if you have a balance of £100 on a card with 20% APR, it would earn interest of £20 per year.
+For example, if you have a balance of £100 on a card with 20% APR, it would incur interest of £20 per year.

 To avoid paying interest, repay your balance in full every month.
 If this is not possible, you can pay less by finding a card with a lower APR.

 Your credit card bill will specify a minimum payment amount and a date you need to make the payment by.
-If you do not pay by that date, you will be charged a late payment fee of £12.
+If you do not pay by that date, you will be charged a late payment fee (usually £12).
+If your card issuer charges more than £12, you may be able to reclaim the credit card charges.

-To avoid late payment charges, set up a direct debit to pay at least the minimum amount every month.
+To avoid late payment charges, you can set up a direct debit to pay at least the minimum amount every month.
+This will ensure that you don’t incur any fees or negatively affect your credit score.

-Missing a payment can also affect your credit rating and lead to your provider increasing your interest rate or withdrawing your introductory 0% APR offer.
+Missing a payment can also lead to your provider increasing your interest rate or withdrawing any interest free promotional offer.

 If you go over your credit limit will be charged a fee which could be around £12.

-You can avoid this by checking your limit and current spending by signing in to your online banking or phoning your provider.
+You can avoid this by checking your limit and current spending by signing in to your online banking or calling your provider.

-If you know that you are likely to spend too much before the end of the month, ask your provider to increase your credit limit.
+If you know that you are likely to spend too much before the end of the month, you can ask your provider to increase your credit limit.
+However, remember to consider how much you can afford to borrow before you increase your limit.

 Some American Express credit cards and store cards charge an inactivity fee if you go too long without using them, for example more than 12 months.